Flowminder/FlowmindeR/README.md

 ## FlowmindeR

-This repo contains the functions of the `FlwomindeR` package, which once installed locally, provides helpful functions for creating and exporting graphics made in ggplot which match the Flowminder style guide.
+This repo contains the functions of the `FlowmindeR` package, the package provides:

-  - Styling for producing graphs in `ggplot`
+  - A ggplot style for producing Flowminder graphics for producing graphs in `ggplot`
   - R Markdown templates to produce branded PDF and HTML documents
   - Convenient links to use Flowminder themed from Mapbox

 ## Installing FlowmindeR

 `FlowmindeR` is not on CRAN, so you will have to install it directly from Github using `remotes`.
 If you do not have the `remotes` package installed, you will have to run the first line in the code below as well.

 ``` r
 # install.packages('remotes')